open/close all folders

 - The films based upon Robert Anderson's plays, Tea and Sympathy and I Never Sang For My Father, are driven by this trope.
 Both works feature sons who can't live up to their father's expectations, and feel an uncomfortable mixture of father worship and repulsion towards his domineering personality.

 - This seems to run in the Skywalker clan of Star Wars.
 Luke is completely unlike his father Darth Vader, being a kind and compassionate Jedi with Incorruptible Pure Pureness while his father is the The Dragon and Mascot Villain of the series.
 This even carries over to next generation seen in The Force Awakens, where Kylo Ren takes after Darth Vader, his grandfather, being a violent psychopath, as opposed to the sarcastic rogue that is his father, Han Solo.

 - Harry Potter downplays this a bit.
-While Harry definitely has some traits shared with his father James, there's a big difference between them in regards to their interactions as Hogwarts students.
-While Harry as a student is the type of guy who would stand up for the little guy, James when he was a student was a bit of an asshole especially in regards to his treatment towards a young Snape.
-James' attitude in this matter in fact kinda makes him comparable to Draco Malfoy whom Harry is vehemently against.
+While Harry definitely has some traits shared with his father James, and is compared a lot to him at first (mainly because of their uncanny resemblance) there's a big difference between them in regards to their interactions as Hogwarts students.
+While Harry as a student is the type of guy who would stand up for the little guy, James when he was a student was a bit of an asshole especially in regards to his treatment towards a young Snape (though Snape was, by common consent, hardly a defenceless victim).
+James' attitude in this matter in fact kinda makes him comparable to Draco Malfoy whom Harry is vehemently against, albeit with a spine and a heart of gold that Draco didn't possess.
+If anything, Harry takes much more after his mother.
 If Quidditch is added to the equation, Harry would be a Lovable Jock while his father James would be a Jerk Jock.

 - Ward of Hurog has his father's looks, but is otherwise very different - while his father was abusive towards the whole family, Ward is a Gentle Giant who spent his childhood trying to protect himself and his siblings from his father.